 Who We Are

-Quaker Earthcare Witness (QEW) is the largest network of Friends (Quakers) working on Earthcare today.
+Quaker Earthcare Witness (QEW) is a network of Friends (Quakers) in North America working on Earthcare concerns.
 We work to inspire Spirit-led action toward ecological sustainability and environmental justice.

 QEW has grown out of a strong leading among Friends that our future depends on a spiritual transformation in our relationships with each other and the natural world.
-For over 30 years, we have helped Friends in North America integrate Earthcare into their daily lives.
+For over 30 years, we have helped Friends integrate Earthcare into their daily lives.